-Default: N/A Format of timestamp strings used in queries.
-If this setting is not specified, a global one from the main gatekeeper section is applied.
+Format of timestamp strings used in queries.
+If this setting is not specified, a global one from the main gatekeeper section is used.

-Default: 1 Number of concurrent SQL connections in the pool.
+Number of concurrent SQL connections in the pool.
 The first available connection in the pool is used to store accounting data.